Flood Watch issued for Carquinez Strait and Delta, Central Sacramento Valley by NWS - NewsBreak

 Winter Storm Warning issued for Lassen-Eastern Plumas-Eastern Sierra Counties by NWS

-Effective: 2023-01-08 13:52:00 PST Expires: 2023-01-11 04:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Avoid travel if possible, you could be stuck in your vehicle for many hours.
+Effective: 2023-01-09 14:21:00 PST Expires: 2023-01-11 04:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Avoid travel if possible, you could be stuck in your vehicle for many hours.
 If you must travel, prepare for long delays and carry an emergency kit with extra food, water and clothing.
 If you stay home, have a backup plan in case of power outages.
 The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Lassen-Eastern Plumas-Eastern Sierra Counties WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 AM PST WEDNESDAY * CHANGES...Removed wording for the most recent storm. * WHAT...Heavy wet snow.
-Total snow accumulations through late Tuesday night of 2 to 6 inches below 5000 feet expected.
-Above 5000 feet, 6 to 12 inches are expected except 12 to 30 inches west of Highway 395.
-Higher peaks around Lassen National Park and the northern Sierra crest could receive 3 feet or more.
+Target Area: Lassen-Eastern Plumas-Eastern Sierra Counties WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 AM PST WEDNESDAY * CHANGES...Removed Monday morning-afternoon references to snowfall/timing, revised additional snowfall totals. * WHAT...Heavy snow.
+Additional snow accumulations of 1 to 4 inches below 5000 feet expected.
+Above 5000 feet, 4 to 10 inches are expected, except 10 to 20 inches west of Highway 395 through Tuesday evening.
 Winds gusting as high as 45 mph. * WHERE...Lassen-Eastern Plumas-Eastern Sierra Counties. * WHEN...Until 4 AM PST Wednesday. * IMPACTS...Travel could be very difficult to impossible.
-The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...There will be a lull in snowfall activity this afternoon until late this evening.
-However, gusty winds, existing icy/snowy roadway surfaces, and isolated snow showers will keep winter driving conditions in place for many locations.
+The hazardous conditions will impact the Tuesday morning and evening commutes. * ADDITIONAL DETAILS...There will be a lull in snowfall activity until early Tuesday morning.
+The heaviest snowfall is expected from 5 AM through 2 PM on Tuesday, with bands of snow showers continuing mainly west of US-395 through Tuesday evening.

 weather.gov